 Jetty server connection handling

 Between Jetty 10 and Jetty 12, the server connection handling was rewritten.
-Some integration tests were randomly failing after running for some random time.
+Some integration tests were randomly failing after running for an unpredictable amount of time.

-In some cases, Jetty 10 server was closing the connection by sending a header Connection: Close
+In some cases, the Jetty 10 server was closing the connection by sending a Connection: Close

-.
-When receiving it, the Http client (Apache HttpClient 4 here) would then reopen a new connection when initiating the next request.
+header.
+Upon receiving this header, the HTTP client (Apache HttpClient 4 in this case) would reopen a new connection when initiating the next request.

-In Jetty 12, there is no more such header, but the server just decides to close the connection.
-The Http client just failed to query localhost with:
+In Jetty 12, this header is no longer sent; instead, the server simply closes the connection.
+The HTTP client then fails to query localhost with:

 org.apache.http.NoHttpResponseException: 127.0.0.1:41925 failed to respond

-Reproducibility was random and determining the root cause was quite a pain:
+Reproducibility was random, and determining the root cause was quite challenging:

 DEBUG

-logs on Jetty to try and understand what happens - trying to narrow the issue, a custom version of Jetty was created by adding more logs and debug points to better understand the differences between 10 and 12
+logs on Jetty to try to understand what was happening - to further narrow down the issue, a custom version of Jetty was created by adding more logs and debug points to better understand the differences between Jetty 10 and 12

 tcpdump

-At the end I could reproduce the behavior with a unit test:
+Eventually, I was able to reproduce the behavior with a unit test:

 package com.example;